Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 Because this Quizz is a game we need <sup>(near)</sup> "live" updates for the game master and the scoreboard.
 To achieve this we are going to use websockets.
 The alternative would be letting the scoreboard and quiz-master app poll the backend for data updates, something which would cost lots of processing power and unnecassary network traffic.

+This doesn't mean we'd send *all* traffic over websockets obviously.
+We'll only send "events", some of these events will carry data (because they are tiny) and some will trigger an API call.

+Examples of events that carry data:

+- Submitting a question (for review by the quiz master)
+- Approving / disapproving a team question (changes scoreboard view)

+Examples of events that do **not** carry data and thus will be fetched from the api (caching, validations, etc):

+- New team submission
+- Scoreboard displaying teams
+- Questions / categories for the team master (those he picks from)

 More information, and specific details about our usage, can be found in Chapter [4.1 Websocket communication](#41-websocket-communication).

 ## 3.3 Multi Tier